Family Secrets, 2025 - 2026. Solo intervention, Hastings Museum & Art Gallery, East Sussex.

 Detail: Family Ties, 2022-23.
 All glazed ceramic.

 Mood Vessels, 2022.
 All glazed ceramic.
 Pace’s Mood Vessel series (2022) suggest ancestral presences: the faces connect the vessels to a person or spirit and convey variations in emotional states.
-Face mugs or tankards are found in many cultures ranging from ancient civilisations to European and Folk Traditions.

 Vessel For Family Secrets, 2025, glazed ceramic.